 As a newly nursing mother, you’ll hear plenty of advice.
 Not all of it will be accurate.
-Here are the most common breastfeeding myths counterbalanced with facts to put your mind at ease.
+Here are the most common breastfeeding myths counterbalanced with the true, breastfeeding facts.

 “Breastfeeding is natural.”
 Sound familiar?
 If you assume that breastfeeding is natural, it doesn’t take a leap of faith to accept that breastfeeding must be easy.

 Why, then, do so many mothers describe breastfeeding as hard?

 In reality, making milk is natural, but breastfeeding is a skill that babies (and moms) must learn.
 Some babies enter this world knowing just what to do, but most need a bit of practice.

 Knowing that breastfeeding myths masquerading as facts can undermine the success of even the most ardent mom, we aim to separate fact from fiction regarding the 10 most common myths.

 It’s easy to confuse breast fullness—which is normal—with breast engorgement, which can hint at a problem that will only worsen if ignored.